 The Serpae Tetra is generally considered a peaceful fish and should always be kept in schools of a half dozen or more.
 They are generally peaceful when kept in a school, moving in jerky motions around the aquarium.
 However, in smaller groups, they have been known to nip fins, a behavior that is most often directed at its own kind, especially during feeding times.

+Ideal tankmates include other active fish of similar or larger size, such as Barbs, Danios, and larger Tetras.
+Bottom-dwelling catfish and loaches are also suitable tankmates.
 Avoid keeping this species with fish that have long flowing fins or that are slow moving, such as Angelfish or Bettas.
 Also, avoid keeping them with smaller species of fish as they may harass them.
 Serpae Tetras are most likely to show aggression at feeding time.
 Place food at several locations or use multiple feeding rings to help reduce nipping at feeding time.